Board of Trustees

 FIRE PROTECTION DISTRICT REPORT

-Duane Christenson from the Lincolnshire-Riverwoods Fire Department presented the call volume for the LRFPD District including mutual aid to the DBFD District for the months of October and November.
-In October there were 37 calls including 17 EMS calls, one fire call, two auto accidents and 17 other calls.
-In November there were 21 calls including 12 EMS calls, two fire calls, and seven other calls.
-There were 362 calls year to date.
+Battalion Chief Duane Christenson from the Lincolnshire-Riverwoods Fire Department presented the call volume for the LRFPD District including mutual aid to the DBFD District for the month of February.
+There were 34 calls including 17 EMS calls, six fire calls, one auto accident and 10 other calls.
+There were 73 calls year to date.

 STANDING COMMITTEE REPORTS